-Student First Name Student Last Name Student ID # Grade Parent Responsibilities Please initial here confirming that you have read and agreed to the following:

-A strong partnership between school and home will help students be successful using 1:1 technology.
-Parent responsibilities are to:
+participating school.
+Student First Name Student Last Name Student ID # Grade Parent Responsibilities Please initial here confirming that you have r read and agreed to the following ng: Review the inform en school and home will help students be successfu lation in this handbook. se away from school. l using 1:1 technology.
+Parent re esponsibilities are to:

-- Review the information in this handbook. - Monitor student use away from school. - Ensure the device is properly cared for outside of school. - Pay the \$25 Device Protection Plan (DPP) fee offered by the district or assume the financial responsibility for damage, loss or theft.
-(Fee will show in Infinite Campus on July 19th and must be paid by September 1st).
+Pay the \$25 Device Protection Plan (DPP) fee offered by the district or assume the financial responsibility for damage, loss or theft.

-Care & Maintenance Please initial here confirming that you have read and agreed to the following: out of manifestation i iouoo iiiiuu iioi o ooiiiiiiiiig iiiut jou iiuto iouu uiiu ugioou to tiio ioiioiiiiigi
+Care & Maintenance Please initial here confirming that you have read and agreed to the following: